murthylab/fly-vr/README.md

   -e EXPERIMENT_FILE, --experiment_file EXPERIMENT_FILE
-                        A file defining the experiment (can be a python file or a .yaml) --analog_in_channels ANALOG_IN_CHANNELS
+                        A file defining the experiment (can be a python file or a .yaml) --screen_calibration SCREEN_CALIBRATION
-                        A comma separated list of numbers specifying the input channels record.Default channel is 0.
-  --digital_in_channels DIGITAL_IN_CHANNELS
-                        A comma separated list of channels specifying the digital input channels record.Default is None.
-  --analog_out_channels ANALOG_OUT_CHANNELS
-                        A comma separated list of numbers specifying the output channels.Default none for no output --screen_calibration SCREEN_CALIBRATION
                         Where to find the (pre-computed) screen calibration file
-  --visual_stimulus VISUAL_STIMULUS
-                        A pre-defined visual stimulus --use_RSE             Use RSE (as opposed to differential) denoising on AI DAQ inputs
+  --use_RSE             Use RSE (as opposed to differential) denoising on AI
+                        DAQ inputs
   --remote_2P_disable   Disable remote start, stop, and next file signaling